Red Specter FORGE

 Standards Coverage

-Every finding Forge produces is mapped to industry security frameworks:
+Every finding FORGE produces is mapped to industry security frameworks:

 - OWASP LLM Top 10 2025 — 10/10 categories covered (LLM01–LLM10)